Shwayder Camp Hacks

 Shwayder’s best kept secret

-During anytime of day, and all meals, there is a sacred corner of our dining hall devoted solely to the availability of peanut butter and jelly sandwich supplies.
-If Sloppy Joe’s aren’t your thing or you need a little extra food, take a trip to the PBJ corner.
+During anytime of day, and all meals, there is a sacred corner of our dining hall devoted solely to the availability of sun-butter and jelly sandwich supplies.
+Sun-butter is just like peanut butter, but it’s made of sunflower seeds (and much safer)!
+If Sloppy Joe’s aren’t your thing or you need a little extra food, take a trip to the SB&J corner.
 You can also embellish your regular meal with all the goodies in the corner.
-Put peanut butter on your bananas or jelly on your bagel, customize your meal and eat well everyday.
+Put sun-butter on your bananas or jelly on your bagel, customize your meal and eat well everyday.

 Laces!
 Who needs them?

-Shwayder Camp has a closed toe shoe policy that requirers everyone to wear closed toed shoes at all times, with the exception of Shabbat.
-Having sneakers up at camp is extremely important for many activities, but when you are rolling out of bed in the morning to make it to flag pole on time, tying shoe laces is the LAST thing you want to do.
-Closed toed shoes can easily be slipped on and off and are a life saver.
+Shwayder Camp has a shoe policy that requires everyone to wear sturdy shoes at all times, with the exception of Shabbat.
+Having sneakers up at camp is extremely important for many activities, but when you are rolling out of bed in the morning to make it to flag pole on time or your toes just need a breather, tying shoe laces is the LAST thing you want to do.
+Open-toed shoes are great for camp, as long as they have a sturdy sole and a back strap.
+Shoes like Chacos and Tevas cover all the requirements.
+Slip-on shoes are allowed as long as they are close-toed.
 Clogs or Keens are a great choice because of the substantial protection they give to your toes.